Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 #### Properties
   * `array options` - array/vector of strings - one for each option (defaults to the empty array `[]`)
-  * `int currentIndex` - index of currently selected item from the ComboBox options (New)
+  * `int currentIndex` - index of currently selected item from the ComboBox options
   * `int requiredMode` - one of `Const.Manual`, `Const.Auto` or `Const.Any` (default) - enabled if controller operation mode as specified
   * `int requiredServo` - one of `Const.On`, `Const.Off` or `Const.Any` (default) - enabled if controller servo power as specified
   * `string requiredAccess` - enabled if current pendant security access level is as specified.  `Const.[Monitoring|Operating|Editing|Managing|ManagingSafety]`